SelecTree: Tree Detail

 Longevity Greater than 150 years.

-Leaves Palmately Compound with Linear Leaflets, Blue Green or Medium to Dark Green, No Change, Evergreen.
+Leaves Palmately Compound with Linear Leaflets, Bluish Green or Silver or Gray Green, No Change, Evergreen.

 Flowers Inconspicuous.
 Flowers in Summer.
-Has separate male and female flowers on the same tree (monoecious).
+Has separate male and female reproductive parts on the same tree (monoecious).

 Bright Green, Yellow to Brown Drupe, Medium (0.50 - 1.50 inches), fruiting in Fall.